 Lewis Carroll’s Victorian grotesquery (DeDisnification, Part 7A Addendum B)

-There is a rumor Queen Victoria had loved Alice’s Adventures in Wonderland so much she asked the author to dedicate his next work to her.
-That author was Lewis Carroll, actually the nom de plume of Charles Lutwidge Dodgson, an Oxford lecturer on mathematics.
-His next book was An Elementary Treatise on Determinants: with their application to simultaneous linear equations and algebraical geometry (1867).
+There is a rumor Queen Victoria had loved Alice’s Adventures in Wonderland (AiW) so much she asked the author to dedicate his next work to her.
+That author was Lewis Carroll, which was actually the nom de plume of Charles Lutwidge Dodgson, an Oxford lecturer on mathematics.
+His next book was 1867’s An Elementary Treatise on Determinants: with their application to simultaneous linear equations and algebraical geometry.
 This dainty dish was therefore set before the queen, who, one imagines, was unamused.
 While this tale is entertaining, it’s also easily debunked, as one biographer wrote:¹

 He always refused to admit to any but especially privileged persons that he was Lewis Carroll. […] It would have been clean contrary to all his practice to identify himself as author of Alice with the author of his mathematical works.